tonig-evo/workshop-paml/README.md

 In this exercise you will investigate the sensitivity of your estimate of $\omega$ to the transition/transversion ratio ($\kappa$), and to the assumed model for codon frequencies ($\pi$i’s).
 After you collect the required data you will determine which assumptions yield the largest and smallest values of S, and what is the effect on $\omega$.

-1. Find the files for Exercise 2 on the workshop web-site (codeml.ctl.ex2, seqfile.txt) and familiarize yourself with them.
-It would be best to create a new directory for exercise 2.
+1. Find the files for exercise 2 in the **paml_material** folder (ex2_codeml.ctl, paml_gstd1_seqfile.txt) and familiarize yourself with them.
+Create a new directory for exercise 2, and copy the necessary files into that directory accordingly.
 2. Run CODEML using the settings in the control file for exercise 2.
 Familiarize yourself with the results (ex2_HelpFile.pdf).
 In addition to the likelihood score you must be able to identify the part of the result file that provides estimates of the following:
     - Number of synonymous or nonsynonymous sites (S and N)
     - Synonymous and nonsynonymous rates (dS and dN)